 "At that time [March 1950], Protestantism in New England was weak, due in part to theological differences within some denominations, the influence of Unitarian ideas in other denominations, and the strength of the Roman Catholic Church.
 In spite of all that, a number of Roman Catholic priests and Unitarian clergy, together with some of their parishioners, came to the meetings along with those from Evangelical churches.
 With my limited Evangelical background, this was a further expansion of my own ecumenical outlook.
 I now began to make friends among people from many different backgrounds and to develop a spiritual love for their clergy" (Graham, Just As I Am, p.
 167).

-God warned Graham to mark and avoid those who teach contrary to apostolic truth (Rom.
+God had warned Graham to mark and avoid those who teach contrary to apostolic truth (Rom.
 16:17).
 He warned him that error is like a canker (2 Tim.
-2:16-18) and like a leaven (Gal.
+2:16-18) and like leaven (Gal.
 5:9), that "evil communications corrupt good manners" (1 Cor.
-15:33), but he ignored the warning.
+15:33), but the popular evangelist ignored the warning.

 In 1950, Dr. Robert Ketcham of the General Association of Regular Baptist Churches came across a newspaper article indicating that Graham expected Catholics and Jews to cooperate in a revival in Oregon and another which reported that Graham had turned over decision cards to Roman Catholic churches.
 Ketcham promptly sent a letter of inquiry to Billy himself.
 His letter brought him a strong rebuke from Graham’s executive secretary, Jerry Beavan.
 Part of Beavan’s reply was as follows: